kodecocodes/i10t/sirikit/sirikit.markdown

 ```
 # Chapter 6: SiriKit

-## Introduction

-Since Siri was introduced in iOS5 people have been asking when they'd be able to use it in their apps.
+Since Siri was introduced in iOS 5, people have been asking when they’d be able to use it in their apps.
 Just five short years later, here it is.
-A little.
-For some types of app.
+Er, well, sort of.
+And only for some types of apps.

 It turns out that integrating natural language processing into an app is quite a tricky problem to solve.
-You can't just take whatever text Siri has decided the user spoke, pass it as a string to the app and hey presto - you're done!
-Well, you _could_, but imagine the number of possible ways your users around the world would say the things they do in your app.
-Is that code that you want to write?
+You can’t just take whatever text Siri has decoded from the user’s speech, pass it as a string to the app and presto — you’re done!
+Well, you _could_, but imagine the number of possible ways your users around the world could talk to your app.
+Would you _really_ want to write that code?

-Think about the times you've used Siri - often, there's a little conversation that happens between you and Siri - sometimes that conversation goes well, and sometimes it really doesn't.
-Either way, there's a lot of first-party support work happening behind the scenes.
+Think about the times you’ve used Siri.
+There’s usually a little conversation that happens between you and Siri; sometimes that conversation goes well, and sometimes it doesn’t.
+Either way, there’s a lot of first-party support work happening behind the scenes.

+Before you start this chapter, some warnings: if you’ve ever been frustrated with Siri, how would you feel having to use Siri for _every build and run_?
+Then imagine that debugging was incredibly hard because you’re running in an app extension, and because Siri times out if you pause the debugger for too long.
+Also, imagine you have to build using a device, because Siri isn’t available on the simulator.

+If that hasn’t scared you off, then:

+**“It’s time to get started.”**

+_I'm not sure I understand._

+**“Start the chapter.”**

+_OK, here's what I found on the web:_

+I’m just getting you warmed up.
+You’ll be seeing that sort of thing a lot.

+## Getting started

 SiriKit works using a set of _domains_, which represent related areas of functionality, such as Messaging.